 You will develop original writing skills for a real-world purpose on topical language issues.
 You will also study how language develops and how it is used in the media.

-Towards the end of the second year, you will complete an independent language investigation, which will develop your research and presentation skills, and realise that language is one of the most powerful things you have at your disposal.
+Towards the end of the second year, you will complete an independent language investigation which will develop your research and presentation skills.

 A GCSE grade 5 in English Language.

 Your assessment will take place in three parts.
 The first will be an externally assessed written paper worth 80 marks and equivalent to 40% of your A-Level.
 The second part will be another externally assessed written paper worth 80 marks, making up another 40% of the A-Level.
 The third part will be internally assessed non-examined assessment worth 40 marks and making the remaining 20% of your overall grade.